The Series A deal that launched a near unicorn: Meet Accel’s Steve Loughlin and Ironclad’s Jason Boehmig – TechCrunch

 Not only will we peel back the curtain on how this investor/founder relationship works, but we’ll also hear from these two tech leaders on their thoughts around bigger enterprise trends in the ecosystem.

-Then, it’s time for the Pitch Deck Teardown.
-On each episode of Extra Crunch Live, we take a look at pitch decks submitted by the audience and our experienced guests give their live feedback.
-If you want to throw your

-hat pitch deck in the ring, you can hit this link to submit your deck for a future episode.
+Then, it’s time for the pitch deck teardown.
+On each episode of Extra Crunch Live, we take a look at decks submitted by the audience and our experienced guests give their live feedback.
+If you want to throw your deck in the ring, submit your deck for a future episode.

-As with just about everything we do here at TechCrunch, audience members can also ask their own questions to our guests.
+As with just about everything we do here at TechCrunch, audience members can also ask their own questions.

 Extra Crunch Live has left room for you to network (you gotta network to get work, amirite?).
-Networking is open starting at 2:30pm ET/11:30am PT and stays open a half hour after the episode ends.
+Networking is open starting at 2:30 p.m.
+EST/11:30 a.m.
+PST and stays open a half hour after the episode ends.
 Make a friend!

 As a reminder, Extra Crunch Live is a members-only series that aims to give founders and tech operators actionable advice and insights from leaders across the tech industry.
 If you’re not an Extra Crunch member yet, what are you waiting for?